squeaky-pl/pystacia/doc/source/image.rst

-Rescaling is an operation of changing size of original image that preserves all the original visual characteristics in the new viewport.
+Rescaling is an operation of changing size of original image that preserves all the original visual characteristics in the new view-port.
 Rescaling can be both proportional and not proportional.
 You typically perform this operation by suppling width and height into :meth:`pystacia.image.Image.rescale`: